Fast sampling of satisfying assignments from random $k$-SAT with applications to connectivity: High-degree and bad variables in random CNF formulae

 As we noted in the introduction, one of the keys to sampling satisfying assignments in the unbounded-degree setting is to ``sacrifice'' a few variables per clause (treating them separately in the sampling algorithm) and to (temporarily) remove a small linear number of clauses that contain these.
 The point of this is to ensure that the remaining (``good'') clauses have mostly low-degree variables (at most two bad ones) and also that the rest of the clauses (the ``bad'' ones) form small connected components that interact with the good clauses in a manageable way.

-Recall that high-degree variables were introduced in Definition~\ref{def:degree}.
+Recall that, for $r \in (0,1)$, high-degree variables were introduced in Definition~\ref{def:degree} as those variables with at least $\Delta_r := \lceil 2^{k r} \rceil$ occurrences in the formula.
+In this work we consider two possible values for $r$ here, $r= r_0 - \delta$ and $r= r_1 - \delta$, where $r_0 = \rvalue$, $r_1 = \rone$ and $\delta = \deltadef$.
+The values $r_0$ and $r_1$ arise as solutions of an optimisation problem in Section~\ref{sec:marking} when we establish the markings that we use in our proofs.
+The marking used in our algorithmic results requires the more restrictive definition of high-degree variable with $r = r_0-\delta$ than the marking used in our connectivity results with $r = r_1 - \delta$.
+Subtracting $\delta$ will make our calculations easier without affecting our results.

 By standard arguments about random graphs, one can determine that, w.h.p. over the choice of $\Phi$, the number of high-degree variables of $\Phi$ is bounded.
 We want to identify the clauses of $\Phi$ that have at most $2$ high-degree variables, since clauses with a lot of high-degree variables will interfere with our sampling algorithms.
 This motivates the following construction.
 The \emph{bad variables} and \emph{bad clauses} of $\Phi$ are identified by running the process given in Algorithm~\ref{alg:bad}.
-Here $\bv$ denotes the set of bad variables and $\bc$ denotes the set of bad clauses.
+Here $\bv(r)$ denotes the set of bad variables and $\bc(r)$ denotes the set of bad clauses.